isaacjtullis/takehome-solution/SOLUTION.md

 ## Trade-offs & Decisions

 1. **TipTap vs ProseMirror:**
-   - Chose TipTap for its React integration and extension system
+   - Chose TipTap for its React integration and extension system.
    - Trade-off: Less direct control over the editor core.
 A level of abstraction.
    - **Alternative Editors Considered:**
       - Looked into Slate and Lexical but ultimately went with TipTap.